depicted-candela/TransitionalSQL/15_future/README.md

 <h2 id="introduction">Introduction: The Evolving SQL Landscape</h2>

 <p>
-Welcome to a future where SQL is more intuitive, powerful, and less prone to scripting strife.
+Welcome to a practical_future where SQL is more intuitive, powerful, and less prone to scripting strife.
 Oracle Database 23ai doesn't just add features; it refines the very grammar of how we interact with data, making our code cleaner and our logic clearer.
 This lecture explores a suite of enhancements that modernize DML, simplify DDL, and introduce powerful new ways to handle data, from simple truth values to complex time-based analysis.
 </p>
 <p>
 For those transitioning from PostgreSQL, many of these <em>new</em> features will feel like a welcome sight, a familiar tune in a different concert hall.
 Oracle has embraced several ISO SQL standard features that align its syntax more closely with other modern RDBMSs, making your transition smoother and your skills more portable.
 We will explore these innovations not just as new tools, but as bridges connecting your existing expertise to Oracle's powerful, evolving platform.